Matsadura/ALX_Time_Saver/README.md

 __Added__
 ```
 * ALX Time Saver v2.14 (04-02-2024)
-* F2 for betty, pycodestyle and spellcheck in vim
+* F2 for betty, pycodestyle and shellcheck in vim
 * mkfiles :
    1 .
 Support for python files
    2 .
 Get list of current project